azizbenjemia/Customer_Churn_Analytics/README.md

 3. **Communication Skills**: Clear presentation of analytical findings
 4. **Problem-Solving**: End-to-end data science project execution
 5. **Practical Application**: Interactive tool development for stakeholder use

-## 📞 Project Information

-This project was completed as part of my Master's coursework in Data Science.
-For questions about the methodology or implementation, please refer to the Jupyter notebook or contact me through the course instructor.

 ---